MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 03.02.2022:
 Changes for images that were added to the WP media library.
 Not relevant if you don't use that feature.
     - Set the Post (parent) that uses the image, if it is in the WP media library and at Post status transition from draft to published.
 Does not work in Quick-Edit.
 Reset the parent if the post-status is changed from publishedd to draft.
 In WP only ONE parent is possible, not more.
-    - Experimentally add an CODE-option the add the permalink of the image to the YOAST sitemap, see yoastXmlSitemap.php line 20.
+    - Add an CODE-option the add the permalink of the image to the YOAST sitemap.
+Admin option is Add Permalink
+    - Same Admin option is used to add an icon to fotorama to link to the attachment page of the image.

 = 0.7.1 =
 02.02.2022: